-NOTE: Unless otherwise stated, for all pushdown list functions, pos is a position on the control stack.
-If pos is a literal atom other than NIL, (STKPOS pos 1) is used.
+NOTE: Unless otherwise stated, for all pushdown list functions, pos is a position on the control stack or a literal atom other than NIL.
+If pos is an atom, (STKPOS pos 1) is used.
 In this case, if pos is not found, i.e., stkpos returns NIL, an ILLEGAL STACK ARG error is generated.